thoth-tech/SplashKit-Tutorial/Tutorials/Creating a 2D Metroidvania Game Project Structure and Initialization/Creating a 2D "Metroidvania" Game - Project Structure and Initialization.md

 2. **Adding Necessary Folders**: In the **my_metroidvania_game** directory, create the following folders:
 - **src**: To store your source code files.
-- **Resources**: Use `skm resources` to set up this folder for storing game assets like images, sounds, and fonts.
+- **Resources**: Use `skm resources` command in the terminal in the base folder to set up this directory.
 - **lib**: To store third-party library files (if you plan to use any).

 3. **Organizing Initial Files**: Move the **program.cpp** file to **src** directory.
 Create and edit your source code files (.cpp and .h) in the src folder.
 You can start writing the logic of the game, such as character control, game interface, and the game loop.